Physical Therapy, Doctor of

 - Minimum 3.0 cumulative GPA

-- Completion of a minimum of 1 required science course/sequence as listed below:
+- At the time of application, completion of a minimum of 1 required science course/sequence is required.
+The list of science courses (and credits) is below:

 - BIOL 1240 General Biology: Information Flow and Evolution (3 cr) and BIOL 1245 Principles of Biology I Laboratory (1 cr)